Rdawson96/WhitbyBC/README.md

 ### Save the world page

   ![image of text content of index page](assets/readme-images/save-the-planet-reasons.png)

 - The Main text body section is used to inform user other ways they can help at home.
 - The picture of the earth aims to make the member feel like they are making a change if they follow the 4 setps on the page

 ### Volunteer page

 - Image gallery
   ![image of gallery section on volunteer page](assets/readme-images/volunteer-gallery.png)
-  - the picture gallery is used to give the user a familiar idea as to what the group comminty events look like.
+  - the picture gallery is used to give the user a familiar idea as to what the group community events look like.
 - Volunteer sign up form
   ![image of sign up form on volunteer page](assets/readme-images/volunteer-sign-up-form.png)
   - The sign up form allows the customer to sign up to the mailing list to find out more information about upcoming events.
   - The form also give the user the oppourtinitu to sign up to the groups newsletter allowing the group to gain more members and generate interest.
 - Google Maps iframe
   ![image of map of Whitby on volunteer page](assets/readme-images/map-iframe.png)
   - The Google maps Iframe shows the member exactly where the group meets.
 This allows the member to easily locate the group if they wanted to join in

 ## Frameworks and Programs Used